 News of my arrival on the European mainland traveled fast, and a sweet offer arrived from MZES at the University of Mannheim to mix text analysis research and data project infrastructure.
 Since the latter used to be an out of hours activity I was left with free time.
 In an effort to avoid filling it with exercise, and for the amusement of the locals I decided to figure out how to speak German properly.
 I didn't manage it - it was Baden Württemberg after all - but they did seem to be amused.

-Cosmo (2012) has famously argued that “in Mannheim you cry twice” but Dr. B. found this to be closer to a monthly estimate, so when a job came up in Princeton’s Politics Department, I took it and for about five years we lived the suburban dream with a four bicycle garage, a shady garden with apple trees, and the New Jersey Strategic Ant Supply.
+Cosmo (2012) has famously argued that in Mannheim you cry twice, but Dr. B. found that to be closer to a monthly estimate, so when a job came up in Princeton's Politics Department, I took it and for about five years we lived the suburban dream with a four bicycle garage, a shady garden with apple trees, and the New Jersey Strategic Ant Supply.